camptocamp/terraboard/README.md

 - a state page with state file details, including versions and resource attributes
 - a search interface to query resources by type, name or attributes
+- a diff interface to compare state between versions

 It currently only supports S3 as a remote state backend, and dynamoDB for retrieving lock informations.